December 2025

 The use of outcome measures is constrained despite a requirement for measurement-based behavioral healthcare on a national scale due to a lack of provider adoption and technological infrastructure to measure and report findings on a big scale.
 Thus, only about 50% of Americans who suffer from mental diseases obtain care.
 Even then, there is no measurement of quality, and when there is, there is cause for concern.

 Not just policymakers and healthcare professionals, but new approaches are required to address these problems during and after the pandemic.
 Payers who have been criticized or questioned for their impact on behavioral healthcare access now have a chance to change the future.
-Payers have traditionally prioritized behavioral health cost reduction, typically working with carve-out companies, which has contributed to the existing system's fragmentation and accessibility issues.
+Payers have traditionally prioritized behavioral health cost reduction, typically working with carve-out mental health billing services companies, which has contributed to the existing system's fragmentation and accessibility issues.

 To better the accessibility, effectiveness, and quality of mental health care, Blue Shield of North Carolina (Blue Cross NC) and Blue Cross are currently in the second year of a long-term strategy.
 The five activities mentioned in this essay include eliminating the integrating care, carve-out, quantifying effect, deploying point solutions at scale, and increasing value-based reimbursement.
 Although this plan was put in place before COVID-19, it provided a strong foundation that allowed us to quickly change course and accommodate the additional behavioral health aspects of the pandemic.
 This example shows how payment reform might encourage the development of an adaptable and responsive behavioral health system, especially during periods of high demand.